frarees/typometer/README.md

 The program generates OS input events (key presses) and uses screen capture to fully automate the test process.

-At first, a predefined pattern (a series of "``.``" characters) is inserted in editor window in order to detect screen metrics (start position, step, background, etc.).
+At first, a predefined pattern (a series of "``.``" characters) is inserted in the editor window in order to detect screen metrics (start position, step, background, etc.).

 After that, the program types a predefined number of "``.``" characters into the editor (with given periodicity), measuring delays between key presses and corresponding character drawings.

 To achieve high accuracy of measurement, only a single pixel is queried for each symbol.
-Moreover, the program can use fast native API ([WinAPI](https://en.wikipedia.org/wiki/Windows_API), [XLib](https://en.wikipedia.org/wiki/Xlib)) and [Cocoa](https://en.wikipedia.org/wiki/Cocoa_(API)) calls on supported platforms, offering [AWT robot](http://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html) as a fallback option.
+Moreover, the program can use fast native API ([WinAPI](https://en.wikipedia.org/wiki/Windows_API), [XLib](https://en.wikipedia.org/wiki/Xlib), and [Cocoa](https://en.wikipedia.org/wiki/Cocoa_%28API%29)) calls on supported platforms, offering [AWT robot](http://docs.oracle.com/javase/8/docs/api/java/awt/Robot.html) as a fallback option.

 There are two modes of testing available:

-* **Synchronous** – the program always waits for typed character to appear before making a pause and typing the next character.
+* **Synchronous** – the program always waits for a typed character to appear before making a pause and typing the next character.
 It's the most accurate method (because there's no threading overhead).
 * **Asynchronous** – the program types and recognizes characters independently.
-This method is slightly less accurate, but it's useful for testing rapid typing, when editor drawing might easily lag by multiple characters.
+This method is slightly less accurate, but it's useful for testing rapid typing when editor drawing might easily lag by multiple characters.

 ## Usage

-To register only essential editor latency, text must be rendered directly to [framebuffer](https://en.wikipedia.org/wiki/Framebuffer), without intermediate image processing that might introduce additional delay.
+To register only essential editor latency, the text must be rendered directly to the [framebuffer](https://en.wikipedia.org/wiki/Framebuffer), without intermediate image processing that might introduce additional delay.
 Prefer [stacking window managers](https://en.wikipedia.org/wiki/Stacking_window_manager) to [compositing window managers](https://en.wikipedia.org/wiki/Compositing_window_manager) for the testing purposes, particularly:

 * Switch to Classic theme in Windows.
-[Windows Aero](https://en.wikipedia.org/wiki/Windows_Aero) enforces internal [vertical synchronization](https://en.wikipedia.org/wiki/Analog_television#Vertical_synchronization), which leads to minimum 1 frame lag (about 17 ms for 60 Hz monitor refresh rate) and delay discretization.
+[Windows Aero](https://en.wikipedia.org/wiki/Windows_Aero) enforces internal [vertical synchronization](https://en.wikipedia.org/wiki/Analog_television#Vertical_synchronization), which leads to a minimum of 1 frame lag (about 17 ms for 60 Hz monitor refresh rate) and to delay discretization.
 It's also possible to disable the compositing directly [in Windows 7](https://web.archive.org/web/20161021060058/http://www.softwareaudioconsole.com/Tweaking_Windows_7.htm) and [in Windows 8](http://www.rlauncher.com/wiki/index.php?title=Input_Lag_Checklist#Disable_Desktop_Composition_in_Windows_8_and_8.1).
-* Use Linux distributive with lightweight [window manager](https://en.wikipedia.org/wiki/Window_manager), like [Lubuntu](http://lubuntu.net/) ([Openbox](https://en.wikipedia.org/wiki/Openbox)).
+* Use a Linux distribution with a lightweight [window manager](https://en.wikipedia.org/wiki/Window_manager), like [Lubuntu](http://lubuntu.net/) ([Openbox](https://en.wikipedia.org/wiki/Openbox)).
 Complex, 3D-based windows managers might substantially increase system rendering latency, for example, on my hardware, Ubuntu's [Compiz](https://en.wikipedia.org/wiki/Compiz), adds ~10 ms unavoidable lag.

 Close all programs that add system-wide keyboard [hooks](https://en.wikipedia.org/wiki/Hooking), as they might process the keyboard events synchronously and affect the results (for example, [Workrave](http://www.workrave.org/) is known to noticeable increase the typing latency).

-You may consider switching your machine in a particular hardware mode (power scheme, integrated / discrete graphics, etc.).
-In power save mode (and on battery), for example, editor responsiveness is usually much lower, so it's possible to detect significant performance glitches which are less frequently observable otherwise.
+You may consider switching your machine in a particular hardware mode (power scheme, integrated/discrete graphics, etc.).
+In power save mode (and on battery), for example, editor responsiveness is usually much lower, so it's possible to detect significant performance glitches that are less frequently observable otherwise.

-Before you start benchmarking, make sure that other applications are not placing noticeable load on your system.
-It's up to you whether to "warm up" [VM](https://en.wikipedia.org/wiki/Virtual_machine#Process_virtual_machines)-based editors, so they can pre-compile performance-critical parts of their code before proceeding.
+Before you start benchmarking, make sure that other applications are not placing a noticeable load on your system.
+It's up to you whether to warm-up [VM](https://en.wikipedia.org/wiki/Virtual_machine#Process_virtual_machines)-based editors, so they can pre-compile performance-critical parts of their code before proceeding.

-If possible, enable non-block caret (i. e. underline / vertical bar instead of rectangle) in editor.
+If possible, enable non-block caret (i.e. underline or vertical bar instead of a rectangle) in the editor.
 This might increase measurement accuracy.

-Typical action sequence is the following:
+A typical action sequence:

 1. Specify a measurement title, like "HTML in Vim" *(optional, can be set later)*.
 2. Configure test parameters *(optional)*.
 3. Launch an editor, maximize its window.
 4. Open some data in the editor, for instance, a large HTML file *(optional)*.
-5. Place editor caret in desired context (like comment, etc.), at the end of short / empty line.
+5. Place editor caret in the desired context (e.g. a comment), at the end of a short or empty line.
 6. Start benchmarking process in the program.
 7. After a corresponding prompt, transfer focus to the editor window.
 8. Wait for test completion, don't interfere with the process.

-You can always interrupt the testing process simply by transferring focus back to the program window.
+You can always interrupt the testing process simply by transferring the focus back to the program window.

-After test result is acquired, you may either analyze the singular data by itself or perform additional tests (different editors / conditions) to do comparative analysis.
+After the test result is acquired, you may either analyze the singular data by itself or perform additional tests (different editors and conditions) to do a comparative analysis.

-Both source- and aggregate data is easily accessible, you can:
+Both source and aggregate data are easily accessible.
+You can:

-* Copy table content as text.
+* Copy the table content as text.
-* Save chart to [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (with legend and summary stats).
+* Save the chart to [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file (with legend and summary stats).
 * Export raw data in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format (for [Calc](https://en.wikipedia.org/wiki/LibreOffice_Calc) or [R](https://www.r-project.org/), if you fancy).

-It's possible to merge results either by inserting data from an existing CSV file, or by appending data to a CSV file on saving.
+It's possible to merge the results either by inserting data from an existing CSV file or by appending data to a CSV file on saving.

 ## Recipes

-Here are a few tips on how you can use the tool to detect performance bottlenecks in text / code editors:
+Here are a few tips on how you can use the tool to detect performance bottlenecks in text editors:

-* Check whether number of lines influences the latency.
+* Check whether the number of lines influences the latency.
 If so, typing might "lag" inside a large file.
 * Check whether editor window size influences the latency.
 If so, the editor probably does excessive repainting instead of drawing only a newly inserted symbol.
-* Check whether latency depends on horizontal symbol position.
+* Check whether latency depends on the horizontal symbol position.
 Ideally, that correlation should be undetectable.
-* Try to enable highlighting / autocomplete / folding / spellchecker / etc. Those features should be processed asynchronously, without affecting the typing as such.
+* Try to enable highlighting, autocomplete, folding, spellchecker, etc. Those features should be processed asynchronously, without affecting the typing as such.
 * Try to run the test in power-saving mode.
 Ideally, typing should be handled decently even on less powerful hardware.

-If you're implementing a text / code editor, take a look at the [programming techniques](https://pavelfatin.com/low-latency-painting-in-awt-and-swing/) to significantly reduce the drawing latency.
+If you're implementing a text editor, take a look at the [programming techniques](https://pavelfatin.com/low-latency-painting-in-awt-and-swing) to significantly reduce the drawing latency.

 ## Troubleshooting

 To make benchmarking possible, correct screen metrics must be detected at the initial step.
-The program attempts to recognize a custom pattern (5 new dots) in order to determine the following parameters:
+The program attempts to recognize a custom pattern (5 new dots) to determine the following parameters:

 * Starting position.
 * Horizontal step.